The Code of Practice (CoP)

 The Code of Practice for the Care and Accommodation of Animals Bred, Supplied or Used for Scientific Purposes sets the mandatory minimum legal standards for how protected animals are housed, cared for, and managed at licensed establishments.
-It sits within the UK regulatory framework under the Animals (Scientific Procedures) Act 1986 (ASPA), and every licensed site must comply with it as a condition of their Establishment Licence.
+It sits within the UK regulatory framework under the Animals (Scientific Procedures) Act 1986 (ASPA), and every licensed establishment must comply with it as a condition of their Establishment Licence.

 What has been updated?